5ei74R0/daily_log/src/2021/October/6th.md

 ## Other Activities
 - worked in an internship
-- think about the path
+- thought about the path

 ### Reading papers, articles, books, codes
 - surfed on papers with code